Skip to content

 Ed25519 proof · signed 2026-05-12

-A credential is only as durable as the company holding it.
+A certificate is only as durable as the company holding it.

 Run a university, bootcamp, association, or training team?